Samantha2204/DizzApp/README.md

 3. Send the apk file to the targeted device for downloading.

 ## iOS Release
-1. Ask Stephen, he will be helping you to release the app on TestFlight.
+1. Release the app on TestFlight.
-2. After the app is released, download TestFlight and paste the code/link into the app. (ask Stephen for the link if he didn't send you)
+2. After the app is released, download TestFlight and paste the code/link into the app to download DizzApp.